Macarthur FC: Milicic era (2020–2022)

-Ante Milicic officially joined Macarthur FC as the inaugural head coach on 22 January 2020; Ivan Jolić was the inaugural assistant coach under Milicic and was hired in October 2019 prior.
+Ante Milicic officially joined Macarthur as the inaugural head coach on 22 January 2020; Ivan Jolić was the inaugural assistant coach under Milicic and was hired in October 2019 prior.
 Macarthur also secured the signing of their first player with Central Coast Mariners' winger Tommy Oar.
 The club announced his signing on 4 February 2020, alongside the appointment of former Socceroos striker Mile Sterjovski as second assistant coach.
 Macarthur went through significant changes in the next month.
 Lang Walker sold his 50% ownership stake in the club to a consortium of two local Sydney businessmen.
 Michael Gerace, who owns Sydney Trucks and Machinery, and Roy Mammone, a Sydney property developer, bought the 50% stake for an undisclosed fee of over $7 million.
 The departure of Lang followed with chairman Rabieh Krayem resigning from his position and football director Ken Stead, who had been leading Macarthur's football department, was made redundant from the club.
-Gino Marra soon took over as chairman of Macarthur FC.
+Gino Marra soon took over as chairman of Macarthur.
 On 2 June 2020, Macarthur was taken to court after being sued by former employees at the club, who are accusing them of having suffered mental health damage during their employment.
 Due to the change in ownership in February, both Ken Stead and Neil Favager, who was a chief executive at the club, took legal action in accusing the club of inconsideration of their mental health and positions at the club, with Favager stating that it caused "significant health and safety issues" for him and heightened stress and anxiety for his spouse, which was aggravated by a pre-existing medical issue.
 Macarthur later denied these allegations.